-- Computed on any capital asset, gain or appreciation.
+- computed on any capital asset, gain or appreciation; or

 Any business with employees physically based in Bermuda, whether local or exempted, is subject to Bermuda's consumption tax regime (whether or not they have an exemption certificate) which includes payroll tax.